MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw3-score.md

 ---
 title: "Score"
 description: "After a review, we found that ORG-C is hosting an unusual website on their servers...
-It looks like they're pretty competitive -- let's make sure they know who's boss! 'http://chals.secedu.site:5007/'"
+It looks like they're pretty competitive -- let's make sure they know who's boss!\n\n`http://chals.secedu.site:5007/`"
 pubDate: 2024-10-01
 ctf: "SecEdu CTF 2024"
 category: "web"